IBM/z_ansible_collections_samples/README.md

     └── README

-When contributing new sample playbooks, they should be placed under the appropriate topic and use case.
+When new sample playbooks are contributed, they are placed under the appropriate topic and use case.
-If the playbook does not correspond to an existing use case, a new use case can be added that conforms to the structure outlined above.
+If the playbook does not correspond to an existing use case, a new use case will be added that conforms to the structure outlined above.
-Each playbook should also include a README with a brief description, licensing and copyright information.
+Each playbook will also include a README with a brief description, licensing and copyright information.

 ## Copyright